mum4k/termdash/README.md

 ### The Donut

-Visualizes progress of an operation as a partial or complete donut.
+Visualizes progress of an operation as a partial or a complete donut.
 Run the [donutdemo](widgets/donut/donutdemo/donutdemo.go).

 ```go